How to Change Ownership of Any SIM in Pakistan?

 What happens if I use a SIM that’s not registered under my name?

-Using a SIM not registered in your name can lead to its blockage.
+Using a SIM that is not registered in your name can lead to its blockage.
 Moreover, the PTA views this act as a legal infringement, and you could face strict punitive measures.
 It’s always advisable to use a biometrically verified SIM registered in your name.

 If I find a lost SIM card, what should I do?